HemantNegi/jquery.sumoselect/README.md

 - `captionFormat` `(string)` Its the format in which you want to see the caption when more than csvDispCount items are selected. its default value is `'{0} Selected'` ( here `{0}` will be replaced by the seletion count )

+- `captionFormatAllSelected` `(string)` Format of caption text when all elements are selected. set null to use captionFormat.
+It will not work if there are disabled elements in select. default is `'{0} all selected!'`

 - `floatWidth` `(int)` Minimum screen width of device below which the options list is rendered in floating popup fashion.

 - `forceCustomRendering`  `(boolean)` Force the custom modal ( Floating list ) on all devices below floatWidth resolution.